GregBaugues/fantasy_football_nerd/README.md

 Standard Draft Rankings
 --------------------------
-Ranks each player according to their projected draft values based on standard scoring.
-In this example I'm looking at the fourth element in the array, because the PPR and standard rankings don't deviate until then in the test data.
+Returns an array of players according to their projected draft values based on standard scoring.
+In this example I'm looking at the fourth element in the array because the PPR and standard rankings don't deviate until then in the test data.

 ```ruby
 player = FFNerd.standard_draft_rankings[3]